 Oats have tremendous health benefits.
 They are full of manganese, which is great for bones, muscles, and tendons.
 It also helps reduce inflammation and regulate blood sugar.
 For more benefits of manganese, you can check out Healthline.

 Rolled oats also have phosphorus, magnesium, and copper to name a few big ones.
 All and all, oats are high in antioxidants and fiber, which help in weight loss, blood sugar levels, lower cholesterol, and they’re good for your heart.
 This grain is a good one.
+If you need to be gluten-free, make sure the oats say they are gluten-free.

 These no-bake gluten-free granola bars are not only great snacks for the family, but if you’re running low on time, slab some peanut butter on them and you’ve got lunch!
 I did this today…so good.
 My husband prefers to put goat cheese on his.
 Really anything that spreads would be delicious on these yum yums.